 Your perfect timeline may or may not include a first look.
 I personally, do not fall in with the masses that say a first look is an absolute necessity if you are going straight from ceremony to cocktail hour.
 My thought process is that this is your day.
 If it’s important that you two don’t see each other until the ceremony, then don’t see each other until the ceremony.
 This does mean less time for posed portraits, but on the flip side, it means more time for photojournalistic coverage.
 So if posed portraits aren’t a priority for you two, a first look may not be “required” like a lot of websites, photographers, family, and friends, may make it seem.

 If you are going to do all your posed photos during cocktail hour, you can ignore almost everything below.
 We will dive into how much you can accomplish in that timeframe during a phone consult.
-If that is your plan, I do recommend an hour and a half for cocktail hour if possible.
+If that is your plan, I do recommend an hour and a half for cocktail hour if possible and/or you were hoping to get to some of your cocktail hour.

-However, If you don’t have a break between the ceremony and cocktail hour AND you want to attend your cocktail hour or posed portraits are very important.
-Then a first look is for you!
-I typically allot 15-20 minutes for a first look, not accounting for travel times.
+If we are doing a first look, I typically allot 15 minutes for a first look, not accounting for travel times.
 This will be the first time you two see each other on your wedding day so you really don’t want to rush through the moment.
-From here we typically roll right into couple portraits.
+From here we typically roll right into couple portraits or formal wedding party/family photos.

 Perfect Wedding Day Timeline – Couple Portraits